shadan-trianz/ai-pr-reviewer/README.md

 # AI Pull Request Reviewer

 AI Pull Request Reviewer is a cutting-edge Node.js-based application that harnesses the power of artificial intelligence to review pull requests.
 By accepting a URL for a pull request, it analyzes the files and code, providing feedback on errors, code formatting, and potential issues.
-The application uses Ollama's CodeGemma model running locally for the analysis.
+The application uses the Gemini model for the analysis.

 ## Features
 - **Pull Request Analysis**: Automatically reviews pull requests and provides AI-driven feedback.